Can you still get a good price for Sweetgreen Inc. (SG) Shares at this point?

-The share price of Sweetgreen Inc. (NYSE:SG) rose to $7.04 per share on Monday from $7.03.
-While Sweetgreen Inc. has overperformed by 0.14%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, SG fell by -81.83%, with highs and lows ranging from $40.10 to $6.58, whereas the simple moving average fell by -49.40% in the last 200 days.
+A share of Sweetgreen Inc. (NYSE:SG) closed at $6.31 per share on Monday, down from $6.49 day before.
+While Sweetgreen Inc. has underperformed by -2.77%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, SG fell by -81.29%, with highs and lows ranging from $38.45 to $6.41, whereas the simple moving average fell by -53.78% in the last 200 days.

 Sponsored